rosjat/scripts/README.md

     * check_service.ps1 - script to check if a service is running
     * hp_cim.ps1 - script to get informations about HP CIM classes provided by HP WEBM Providers
     * rdp_tool.ps1 - creates a GUI to collect informations for an .rdp file
+    * robocopy_wrapper.ps1 - script to wrap the robocopy tool
  * T-SQL
     * RECONNECT_ORPHANED_USERS.sql - reconnect MSSQL Server logins with a given Database
  * Shell